ckdextergames/Icarus_mods/README.md

 16. <a name="16">__Arrow Packs__</a> (Direct link: https://bit.ly/CKDarrows)

-With this mod, all arrow packs purchased in the orbital workshop come in packs of 50.
+With this mod, all (pre-New Frontiers) arrow packs purchased in the orbital workshop come in packs of 50.

 *__CAUTION__:* * This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_ItemTemplate" and "D_Itemable"; or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!